M16, The Eagle Nebula by Dick Locke

 M16 So Far: Ninety-Six Frames, 6.4 hours total exposure

-The above adds 65x4 = 260 minutes (4 1/3) hours to the image below.
+The stars are pretty fat in this older image, especially as compared with the newer narrowband images above.
+This image adds 65x4 = 260 minutes (4 1/3) hours to the image below.
 The latest shots used the Takahashi field flattener.
 All the pictures from Sept.
 2007 trip are here.

 M16 So Far: Thirty-One Frames